 - “It’s on my resume.”
 A talent manager may view hundreds of resumes for just one job opening.
-Please don’t assume she will remember every word of your specific resume.
+Please don’t assume he or she will remember every word of your specific resume.

 - “How soon would I be promoted?”
-Shouldn’t you be concerned with getting the job first?
+Shouldn’t you be concerned with getting the job first, then earning a promotion?

-- Compliment your interviewer.
+- Don’t compliment your interviewer.
 That seems a bit like a kiss-up when you’ve just met.

 Job interviews can be nerve-wracking, intense, stressful, and, well, downright funny…here are a few things you should never say…